-The Every Student Succeeds Act (ESSA) eliminates Highly Qualified Teacher (HQT) requirements beginning with the 2016-17 school year.
-However, Pennsylvania certification and staffing policies, statutes and regulations remain in effect, and the Department is required to ensure that all teachers and paraprofessionals in schools receiving federal funding fulfill state certification and licensure requirements.
-Consequently, the data elements that informed HQT calculations—course and faculty listings tied to student rosters—will continue to be utilized for both federal and state purposes.
-Therefore, local education agencies (LEAs) must continue reporting PIMS data elements associated with HQT; this will allow PDE to avoid making multiple revisions to data collection requirements in the future.
+The Every Student Succeeds Act (ESSA) eliminated the Highly Qualified Teacher (HQT) requirements beginning with the 2016-17 school year.
+However, Pennsylvania certification and staffing policies, statutes, and regulations remain in effect, and the Pennsylvania Department of Education (PDE) is required to ensure that all teachers and paraprofessionals in schools receiving federal funding fulfill state certification and licensure requirements.
+Consequently, the data elements that informed HQT calculations, such as course and faculty listings tied to student rosters, will continue to be utilized for both federal and state purposes.
+Local education agencies (LEAs) must continue reporting PIMS data elements associated with HQT; this will allow PDE to avoid making multiple revisions to data collection requirements in the future.

-This document provides LEAs with guidance that will ensure appropriate staffing assignments are made for the upcoming school year as a result of the changes made by ESSA.
+This document provides LEAs with guidance that will ensure appropriate staffing assignments are made as a result of the changes made by ESSA.
 Please contact the Bureau of School Leadership and Teacher Quality if you have additional specific staffing or certification questions.

 - If “highly qualified” as defined in NCLB is no longer applicable, what are the certification requirements for teachers in Title I schools?

-Per section 1111(g)(2)(J) of ESEA, as amended by ESSA, all teachers teaching in a program supported with Title I funding must meet appropriate state certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification.
+Per section 1111(g)(2)(J) of ESEA, as amended by ESSA, all teachers teaching in a program supported with Title I funding must meet appropriate state certification and licensure requirements.

-- Must a State continue to ensure that special education teachers are “highly qualified,” as defined in section 9101 of the ESEA, as amended by NCLB, in the 2016-2017 school year?
+- Must a State continue to ensure that special education teachers are “highly qualified,” as defined in section 9101 of the ESEA, as amended by NCLB?

-the Pennsylvania certification requirements for special education teachers of
+- What are the Pennsylvania certification requirements for special education teachers of core content?

 - Is the Bridge program still in effect in Pennsylvania?